-8. To a Member of Congress or to a congressional staff member in response to an inquiry of the congressional office made at the written request of the constituent about whom the record is maintained.
+2. To a Member of Congress or to a congressional staff member in response to an inquiry of the congressional office made at the written request of the constituent about whom the record is maintained.

-Beneficiaries sometimes request the help of a Member of Congress in resolving an issue relating to a matter before CMS.
+Individuals sometimes request the help of a Member of Congress in resolving some issue relating to a matter before CMS.
 The Member of Congress then writes CMS, and CMS must be able to give sufficient information to be responsive to the inquiry.

-9. To the Department of Justice (DOJ), court or adjudicatory body when:

-a.
-The Agency or any component thereof, or

-b.
-Any employee of the Agency in his or her official capacity, or c.
-Any employee of the Agency in his or her individual capacity where the DOJ has agreed to represent the employee, or d.
-The United States Government, is a party to litigation or has an interest in such litigation, and by careful review, CMS determines that the records are both relevant and necessary to the litigation.
+- 3. To the Department of Justice (DOJ), court or adjudicatory body when - a.
+The Agency or any component thereof; or - b.
+Any employee of the Agency in his or her official capacity; or - c.
+Any employee of the Agency in his or her individual capacity where the DOJ has agreed to represent the employee; or d.
+The United States Government; is a party to litigation or has an interest in such litigation, and by careful review, CMS determines that the records are both relevant and necessary to the litigation.

-Whenever CMS is involved in litigation, or occasionally when another party is involved in litigation and CMS's policies or operations could be affected by the outcome of the litigation, CMS would be able to disclose information to the DOJ, court, or adjudicatory body involved.
+Whenever CMS is involved in litigation, or occasionally when another party is involved in litigation and CMS's policies or operations could be affected by the outcome of the litigation, CMS would be able to disclose information to the DOJ, court or adjudicatory body involved.
+A determination would be made in each instance that, under the circumstances involved, the purposes served by the use of the information in the particular litigation is compatible with a purpose for which CMS collects the information.